On LASSO for Predictive Regression: Simulations

-Here $SR_{1}$ is the percentage of correct picking in the active set, and $SR_{2}$ is the percentage of correct removal of the inactive coefficients.
-We also report the overall success rate of classification into zero coefficients and non-zero coefficients
+Here, $SR_{1}$ is the percentage of correct selections from the active set, and $SR_{2}$ is the percentage of correct removals from the inactive set.
+We also report the overall success rate of classification into zero or nonzero coefficients, defined as

-These expectations $SR$, $SR_{1}$ and $SR_{2}$ are computed by the average in the 1000 simulation replications.
+These expectations in $SR$, $SR_{1}$, and $SR_{2}$ are computed by the average across the simulation replications.

 In terms of the overall selection measure $SR$, TAlasso is the most effective and Alasso takes the second place.
-As the sample size increases, TAlasso's success rates shoot to nearly 1 in all DGPs, which supports variable selection consistency.
+As the sample size increases, TAlasso's success rates approach 100\% in all DGPs, which supports variable selection consistency.
 While the difference in $SR_{1}$ among these methods becomes negligible when the sample size is large, the gain of TAlasso and Alasso stems largely from $SR_{2}$.
-The asymptotic theory suggests $\lambda_{n}\asymp\sqrt{n}$ is too small for Plasso to eliminate $0$ coefficients corresponding to I(1) regressors.
+The asymptotic theory suggests that $\lambda_{n}\asymp\sqrt{n}$ is too small for Plasso to eliminate $0$ coefficients corresponding to the nonstationary regressors.
 Plasso and Slasso achieve high $SR_{1}$ at the cost of low $SR_{2}$.
-In view of the results in Table \ref{tab:MPSE-DGP123}, the advantage of TAlasso's variable screening capability helps with forecast accuracy in the context of predictive regressions where many included regressors actually exhibit no predictive power.\footnote{In Table \ref{tab:MPSE-DGP123}(b) Slasso has the lowest $SR_{2}$.
-However, due to the presence of $\hat{\tau}_{j}=\hat{\sigma}_{j}=O_{p}\left(\sqrt{n}\right)$ in the penalty term, in asymptotics it imposes heavier penalty on coefficients of I(1) regressors than Plasso does.
-The reason is that in our simulations we fix $c_{\lambda}^{Plasso}$ and $c_{\lambda}^{Slasso}$ by CV separately.
+In view of the results in Table \ref{tab:DGP1234: MPSE}, the advantage of TAlasso's variable screening capability helps with forecast accuracy in the context of predictive regressions where many included regressors actually exhibit no predictive power.\footnote{In Table \ref{tab:DGP1234: MPSE}(b) Slasso has lower $SR_{2}$ than Plasso in a few instances.
+However, due to the presence of $\hat{\tau}_{j}=\hat{\sigma}_{j}=O_{p}\left(\sqrt{n}\right)$ in the penalty term, in asymptotics it imposes a heavier penalty on coefficients of I(1) regressors than Plasso does.
+The reason is that in our simulations we fix $c_{\lambda}^{\mathrm{P}}$ (for Plasso) and $c_{\lambda}^{\mathrm{S}}$ (for Slasso) by CV separately.
 CV selects the tuning parameter $c_{\lambda}$ favoring lower MPSE and adjusts $c_{\lambda}$ in finite sample.
-For example, in DGP 1, $c_{\lambda}^{Plasso}=0.00563$ whereas $c_{\lambda}^{Slasso}=0.00119$ which is much smaller than $c_{\lambda}^{Plasso}$.
-If we fix $c_{\lambda}^{Plasso}$ by CV and let $c_{\lambda}^{Slasso}=c_{\lambda}^{Plasso}$, Slasso would have a much higher $SR_{2}$.}
+For example, in DGP 2, $c_{\lambda}^{\mathrm{P}}=0.6576$ is much larger than $c_{\lambda}^{\mathrm{S}}=0.1676$.
+If we fixed $c_{\lambda}^{\mathrm{P}}$ by CV and set $c_{\lambda}^{\mathrm{S}}=c_{\lambda}^{\mathrm{P}}$, Slasso would have a much higher $SR_{2}$.}